kmvanden/machine_learning/README.md

 Boruta calls a new random forest model until all features are classified as Confirmed or Rejected, or until it hits the maximum number of iterations specified by ```maxRuns```.
 Tentative features are resolved by comparing their median importance across iterations to the median importance of the maximum shadow feature importance across iterations.
 If the importance of the Tentative feature is higher than the median of the maximum shadow feature, it is Confirmed, if it is lower, it is Rejected.

+**Shapley values**: explain how each feature contributes the output of the model for a specific sample (i.e., how much each feature contributes to pushing a prediction of an individual sample above or below the average prediction) and can be aggregated across samples to explain how each feature influences the model overall (global feature importance).
+Computing exact Shapley values requires evaluating all possible subsets of features and is therefore exponential in complexity (2<sup>number of features</sup>).

+Model-agnostic approximation methods (e.g., ```fastshap```) estimate Shapley values via Monte Carlo sampling, rather than computing them exactly. ```fastshap``` randomly samples a set of feature subsets (coalitions) that include or exclude the feature of interest (e.g., 100-1000 permutations rather than evaluating all possible combinations).

+For each coalition, the values of the included features are fixed as the original values from the dataset and the values of the excluded features are randomly drawn from the data set.
+The marginal contribution of the feature of interest is the difference in model predictions between the coalitions with and without the feature of interest.
+The average of these marginal contributions across the sampled coalitions is the estimated Shapley value for that feature.

 ### Random Forest Hyperparameters
 Each tree is grown by recursively splitting the data at internal decision nodes, starting at the root node.
 With random forests, only a random subset of features is considered at each split to help decorrelate the trees and thereby increase the robustness of the ensemble.